Manual or Backup Software Snapshots fail with error: Unable to create snapshot, Invalid virtual machine configuration

 Cause

-The snapshot dictionary file - <VM Name>.vmsd.usd - gets updated for every snapshot and is stored in two places.
+The snapshot dictionary file "<vm_name>.vmsd" gets updated for every snapshot and the data is stored in two places.

-1. In memory in a string buffer and
+1. In memory in a string buffer on the ESXi host

-The dictionary file could get corrupt on either of these places.
-The storage outage seems to be the trigger for this corruption and is likely that the in-memory and on-disk file metadata were out-of-sync, causing the snapshot failures.
+The dictionary file data could get corrupt on either of these places , with possible cause being any storage connectivity triggering this corruption as the in-memory and on-disk file metadata goes out-of-sync, thus causing the snapshot failures.

 Resolution

-1. Make a note of the datastore where the VM is stored.
+1. Make a note of the datastore where the virtual machine is stored.

-2. Connect to the ESXi host with an SSH session.
+2. Connect to the ESXi host where the virtual machine currently resides with an SSH session.

 3. Navigate to the datastore